 However, furloughed employees may not always qualify.
 Whether you receive benefits depends on if you're fully furloughed or partially furloughed.
 Most states have income requirements to be eligible for unemployment benefits.
 If your furlough doesn't drop your income low enough, you may not qualify for traditional unemployment benefits.

 Check your state's unemployment rules to see if you may be eligible for unemployment compensation.
 Once tax time rolls around, remember to report any unemployment benefits you receive on your tax return.
 You should receive form 1099-G for this purpose.

 You may qualify for tax benefits based on a lower income

 If your reduction in income from being furloughed or laid off is significant, you may qualify from the tax benefits of having a lower income.

 Lower marginal income tax bracket

 Income is withheld from your paycheck based on how you filled out Form W-4 and your anticipated income for the year.
 A lower income usually means you'll owe less federal income tax.

 If you suddenly lose your income, you may end up falling into a lower marginal tax bracket.
-Since your federal income tax was withheld at a level that anticipated a full year of income, this could result in a federal tax refund when you file your tax return if your income doesn't return to normal quickly.
+Since your federal income tax was withheld at a level that anticipated a full year of income, this could result in a federal tax refund when you file your tax return if your income doesn't quickly return to normal.